RESEARCH | Publications

 RESEARCH | Grants

-I have been/currently am PI on the following projects
+I have been PI/co-I on the following projects

 • EPSRC Doctoral Training Program – Supervisor Led Project (Oct 2021 - Apr 2025, EPSRC), "Predicting the Spread and Damage of Hate Speech for Effective Prevention and Intervention of Cyberhate".
 Collaborator: Rotherham United Football Club